This article describes how to configure Facebook as a partner for Singular's attribution service.

 Are communications between Singular and Facebook secure?

 Singular uses all the necessary security measures required by Facebook to ensure communications between Singular and Facebook are secure.
 We also comply with all of the privacy policies set forth by Facebook to protect your data.

-If you've followed the setup steps, but still aren't seeing Facebook attributed installs after performing your test, contact Singular's Support Team for additional help.
-Please provide your account name, the applicable application, and your Facebook App ID in your initial email to help ensure a quick resolution.
+If you've followed the setup steps but still aren't seeing Facebook attributed installs after performing your test, contact Singular's Support Team for additional help.
+Provide your account name, the applicable application, and your Facebook App ID in your initial email to help ensure a quick resolution.

 Do I need to set the AdvertiserTrackingEnabled (ATE) flag?